 Please note that you will be asked to choose an appointment time after filling up the registration form.

 Entries whose online registration form is blank or incomplete will be given 48 hours to adjust their entry, after which it will be cancelled and their spot will be made available again.
 Make sure you verify your form before clicking ‘Submit’.

 Entries who fail to show up to their appointment will be disqualified.

 There will only be a total of 50 entry slots, including advance registration, so be sure to arrive early for onsite registration!

 Final call time will be one hour before the show.
-You must report to the foyer (located behind the main stage) by that time or you will be disqualified.
+You must report to room 200C by that time or you will be disqualified.
 Please note that you will not be able to leave the Green Room after that time.
 It is therefore strongly recommended that you wrap up anything you needed done prior.

 - Microphones are not allowed.
 Using a pre-recorded soundtrack is highly recommended.
 The required format is MP3 or MP4.
 To prevent any confusion, please put only one file on the USB drive and check that it is working properly before giving it to the masquerade registration.

 - Only USB keys and CDs will be accepted to submit a soundtrack.
 Cell phones, tablets and laptops will not be accepted.
 Also, downloads from the Internet will not be possible (ex: Youtube).